sjelin/EarBud/README.md

 ### The Billboard Hot 100 Challenge

 The Billboard Hot 100 list is truly painful to listen to.
 Generally after the first 20-ish songs it becomes a totally inconsistent mix of rap and country that literally no one appreciates.
-That's exactly why you should use an app like EchoChamber to see who can stand to listen to more songs before giving up
+That's exactly why you should use an app like EarBud to see who can stand to listen to more songs before giving up

 Development Philosophy
 ======================